juice-shop/pwning-juice-shop/part2/vulnerable-components.md

   `Authorization` request header.
 * A JWT is only given to users who have logged in.
 They have a limited validity, so better do not dawdle.
-* The site <https://jwt.io/> offers a very convenient online debugger for JWT that can prove invaluable for this challenge.
 * Try to convince the site to give you a _valid_ token with the required payload while downgrading to _no_ encryption at all.